kiranckcl/demo/README.md

 Add more to readme
 Just some updates on a branch
-THis is going to cause trouble
+I am going to change this